any-docs/css/content/reference/properties/align-items/index.md

 ## Examples

 In this example we have a container with six children.
-A {{htmlelement("select")}} dropdown menu enables toggling the {{cssxref("display")}} of the container between `grid` and `flex`.
+A {{htmlelement("select")}} dropdown menu enables toggling the `display` of the container between `grid` and `flex`.
 A second menu enables changing the value of the container's `align-items` property.

 ### CSS

 We style a the container and items in a manner that ensures we have two lines or rows or items.
 We defined `.flex` and `.grid` classes, which will be applied to the container with JavaScript.
-They set the {{cssxref("display")}} value of the container, and change its background and border colors providing an additional indicator that the layout has changed.
+They set the `display` value of the container, and change its background and border colors providing an additional indicator that the layout has changed.
 The six flex items each have a different background color, with the 4th item being two lines long and the 6th item having an enlarged font.

 ```css
 .flex,